EgorVoron/MultiPy/README.md

 # MultiPy
-A python package for easy video processing with multithreading, based on concurrent packege.
+A python package for easy video processing with multithreading, based on concurrent package.

 ### Dependencies
 * Python3 >= 3.6